graphopedia-xyz/graphopedia/tree-diagram/index.md

 synonyms:
   - tree chart
   - tree structure
-  - org chart
+  - tree structure diagram

 ---

-is a schematic representation of events and their connections forming a hierarchy.
-Each node represents an event.
-Each parent node precedes its child nodes in the sequence while its sibling nodes represent events of the same level of the hierarchy.
+is a schematic representation of a hierarchy consisting of entities and their connections.
+Tree diagrams are [network diagrams](/network-diagram) with a hierarchical structure.

 <!--more-->
 A tree diagram usually starts with a single entity that represents the top of the hierarchy.

 The root node connects to its children via a *path*, also called *connector*, *branch*, *connecting line*, *link* or *arm*.
 The point at which a path subdivides is called a *node* or *junction*.
+Nodes that are at the same level of the hierarchy and sharing a parent are called *sibling nodes*.
+The terminal nodes of the diagram are called *leaf nodes*.

 The orientation of a tree diagram can be
 1. *divergent* - starting with one node and branching out into many